eclipse-archived/ceylon-lang.org/documentation/1.0/reference/tool/ant-ceylond.md

 </table>

 #### `<rep>`
 A module repository containing dependencies.
+Can be specified multiple times.
+Default to `modules`.

 <table class="ant-parameters">
 <tbody>